 Are you at risk?

-Home > Services > Are you at risk?
+Home > About Us > Are you at risk?

-There are two places where these signs can appear; financial irregularities and how the thief behaves.
-While statistically, more embezzlement is identified through behavioral indicia, the presence of either category should be cause for concern, and the presence of both concurrently is a large danger signal.
+There are two places where these signs can appear; financial irregularities and how a thief behaves.
+While statistically, more embezzlement is identified through behavioral indicia, the presence of either category should be cause for concern, and the presence of both concurrently is a major danger signal.

 If you have concerns about your practice, or wish to learn more about putting safeguards in place to protect you, click the box below.